 Merging licenses is an option for customers who have a Perpetual Socket license.
 If you have a Perpetual Socket license, and want to also protect, for example, your cloud or physical workloads, or work with Veeam plug-ins, you can obtain an instance license and merge it with the socket license.

-Under the merged license, the following workloads are processed per socket:
+Under the merged license, the following workloads will consume a Socket license:

 Other workloads are processed per instance.

 You can merge licenses of the following types:

 - Perpetual Socket license and Subscription Instance license

 - Perpetual Socket license and Perpetual Instance license.

 You can merge licenses of the following packages:

 If the licenses that you want to merge have different support expiration date, the merged license will take the support that expires first.

 Before you merge licenses, check the following prerequisites: